 Motivation Behind Entrepreneurship

-So why launch a new business venture instead of retire?
+So why launch a new business venture instead of retiring?
 Boomers don’t necessarily believe that once they leave their traditional job they should retire entirely.
 Starting a business of their own gives them an opportunity to continue to contribute to the world, while possibly exploring a venture that they’ve always wanted to try.

 Opportunities for Entrepreneurs